Sugared Water reads Sept 1 – Nov 1 via Submittable.

 Give us your briar patches and shady ladies, your heroes and literary tales.
 (If you dare to send us a story with a unicorn, she better be a chain smoker.)

-- our happy place is right around 1,500 or fewer
+our happy place is right around 1,500 words or fewer

 Our fiction gnomes get upset when things show up without paragraphs or proper manuscript format.

 We love to see work with a strong hook in the firsts two lines.